-The advantage to checking the borrowing rules at runtime instead is that certain memory safe scenarios are then allowed, whereas they are disallowed by the compile time checks.
+The advantage of checking the borrowing rules at runtime instead is that certain memory safe scenarios are then allowed, whereas they are disallowed by the compile time checks.
 Static analysis, like the Rust compiler, is inherently conservative.
-Some properties of code are impossible to detect by analyzing the code: the most famous example is the Halting Problem, which is out of scope of this book but an interesting topic to research if you’re interested.
+Some properties of code are impossible to detect by analyzing the code: the most famous example is the Halting Problem, which is beyond the scope of this book but is an interesting topic to research.

-Because some analysis is impossible, if the Rust compiler can’t be sure the code complies with the ownership rules, it may reject a correct program; in this way, it is conservative.
-If Rust were to accept an incorrect program, users would not be able to trust in the guarantees Rust makes.
+Because some analysis is impossible, if the Rust compiler can’t be sure the code complies with the ownership rules, it might reject a correct program; in this way, it’s conservative.
+If Rust accepted an incorrect program, users wouldn’t be able to trust in the guarantees Rust makes.
 However, if Rust rejects a correct program, the programmer will be inconvenienced, but nothing catastrophic can occur.
-RefCell<T> is useful when you yourself are sure that your code follows the borrowing rules, but the compiler is not able to understand and guarantee that.
+The RefCell<T> type is useful when you’re sure your code follows the borrowing rules, but the compiler is unable to understand and guarantee that.

-Similarly to Rc<T>, RefCell<T> is only for use in single-threaded scenarios and will give you a compile time error if you try in a multithreaded context.
+Similar to Rc<T>, RefCell<T> is only for use in single-threaded scenarios and will give you a compile time error if you try using it in a multithreaded context.
 We’ll talk about how to get the functionality of RefCell<T> in a multithreaded program in Chapter 16.

+confirm xref

-To recap the reasons to choose Box<T>, Rc<T>, or RefCell<T>:
+Here is a recap of the reasons to choose Box<T>, Rc<T>, or RefCell<T>:

 Rc<T> enables multiple owners of the same data; Box<T> and RefCell<T> have single owners.